 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) projected that employment of occupational health and safety specialists will grow 9% between 2010 and 2020, which will be slower than average for all professions.
-As of May 2012, the BLS also reported that occupational health and safety specialists earned an annual median salary of $66,790.
+The U.S. Bureau of Labor Statistics (BLS) projected that employment of occupational health and safety specialists will grow seven percent between 2012 and 2022, which will be slower than average for all professions.
+As of May 2014, the BLS also reported that occupational health and safety specialists earned an average annual salary of $70,470.

 Continuing Education Information